Scaling Spotify's interactive ad platform from bespoke to self-serve

 Impressions

-The experience landed a whopping 22 million impressions, on par with bespoke experiences.
+The experience landed at 22 million impressions, on par with bespoke experiences.

 Engagement